braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ## Dark theme customization

-By default, Content Card views will automatically respond to Dark Theme changes on the device with a set of themed colors and layout changes.
+By default, Content Card views will automatically respond to dark mode changes on the device with a set of themed colors.

 This behavior can be overridden as detailed in our [custom styling guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/customization/custom_styling#disabling-dark-mode).